A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes: Experiments

-We present our primary experimental results below, and we defer readers to \Cref{app:exp-details,app:exp} for additional experiments and details.

-\paragraph{Baselines.} We evaluate our model against three baselines: IS-DEA \citep{kg-equivariance}, the homogeneous version of NBFNet \citep{zhu2021neural} (NBFNet-homo), and the homogeneous version of IS-DEA (IS-DEA-homo).
-These homogeneous models are obtained by modifying the corresponding base models to treat all relation types equally.
+\textbf{Baselines.} We evaluate our model against four baselines: InGram~\citep{lee2023ingram}, ISDEA~\citep{kg-equivariance}, the homogeneous version of NBFNet \citep{zhu2021neural} (NBFNet-homo), and the homogeneous version of ISDEA (ISDEA-homo).
+The homogeneous models are obtained by modifying the corresponding base models to treat all relation types equally.
 As a result, when predicting a tail node $v$ given a head node $u$ and a relation type $r$, a homogeneous model returns the node $v$ for which the edge $(u, v)$ is most likely to exist, regardless of the relation type.
 When predicting the relation type $r$ between given nodes $u$ and $v$, a homogeneous model returns a uniform prediction over all possible relation types.
 This modification allows NBFNet to generalize to new test relation types, a task it cannot perform otherwise.
-To the best of our knowledge, these models are the only ones that are applicable to our scenario.
+To the best of our knowledge, these models are the only ones applicable to our scenario.

-\paragraph{Dual-sampling metrics.} In line with the dual-sampling loss we proposed in \Cref{eq:task-loss}, we present the \textit{dual-sampling metrics}, which include Hits@k, Mean Rank (MR), and Mean Reciprocal Rank (MRR).
+\textbf{Dual-sampling metrics.} In line with the dual-sampling loss we proposed in \Cref{eq:task-loss}, we present the \textit{dual-sampling metrics}, which include Hits@$k$, $k \in \{1,10\}$ (Mean Rank (MR), and Mean Reciprocal Rank (MRR) in the Appendix).
 For each positive triplet we generate 24 negative samples by corrupting the tail entity and 26 negative samples by corrupting the relation type.
-These metrics are better suited for measuring the capabilities of the models in our tasks, and we refer to \Cref{app:metrics} for a thorough discussion.
+These metrics are better suited for measuring the capabilities of the models in our tasks (\Cref{app:metrics}).